 The 2020 Nobel Prize in Chemistry was awarded to the two scientists who discovered and perfected the CRISPR / Cas9 gene editing tool.

 It is one of the most important scientific discoveries of the last decade.
-CRISPR allows for relatively simple gene editing and could revolutionize medicine, agriculture and other fields.
+CRISPR enables relatively simple gene editing and could revolutionize medicine, agriculture and other fields.

 The winners of the Nobel Prize in Chemistry 2020: genius and perseverance